braxtonhall/galvanize-scheduling/README.md

 - `docker save glvnzschedserver:latest | gzip > glvnzschedserver.tar.gz`

 ### Hosting on AWS
-More information on hosting Docker images on AWS can be found [here](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/).
+https://www.book.ph14interviews.com is hosted on a single ECS cluster which comprises of two EC2 instances (representing frontend and backend).

 #### Uploading Docker Images
-https://www.book.ph14interviews.com is hosted on a single ECS cluster which comprises of two EC2 instances (representing frontend and backend).
 You can upload docker images to ECR (Amazon's storage repository) through docker tags, so that they can be reference in the tasks:

 ```
 ### Configure your AWS access key/secret if this is the first run